Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Wilder Shaw / Cheapism

-Look, you know what Wingstop’s original hot wings are going to taste like.
+Look, you already know what Wingstop’s original hot wings are going to taste like.
 These are straight-up Buffalo wings.
 Did Wingstop reinvent the wheel here?
 No, they did not.
 But there was no need for that, because the wheel is pretty fantastic the way it is.
 If spice isn’t your friend, this will do you well.
+If you’re looking for a little bit more flavor, go with something above.

 10. Atomic